 CENTERING WOMEN IN INDIA'S DIGITALISING ECONOMY

-IT for Change is pleased to launch its two-year regional project on 'Unskewing' the Platform Value Chain: Examining Role of Policy in Shaping Equitable Data Economies’.
+IT for Change is pleased to launch its two-year regional project on 'Unskewing the Data Value Chain: A Policy Research Project for Equitable Platform Economies’.
 Supported by the Omidyar Network, this project will continue on the heels of our first phase of research on policies for the platform economy, a 14-country initiative that concluded in November 2019.

 In this second phase, IT for Change will lead and coordinate empirical research on platform value chains and the political economy of data, looking closely at the domains of e-commerce and social media.